jayarc/Adaptdark/README.md

-Installation from Git Source (for the Adaptdark version you need to install using this method, no built packages are available yet)
+Installation from Git Source (for the `k version you need to install using this method, no built packages are available yet)
 ----------------------------
 1. If previous versions were installed/existed, remove them first.